top of page

 Breakthrough in Organics Landfill Diversion

-BOLD is a high-integrity environmental credit solution designed to help organizations, communities and individuals meet decarbonization and organic waste reduction goals (i.e., Extended Producer Responsibility (EPR) mandates) on both local and global levels.
+BOLD is a high-integrity environmental credit designed to drive capital to biological waste treatment while helping organizations meet decarbonization and organic waste reduction goals (i.e., Extended Producer Responsibility) locally and globally.

-BOLD Recycling Credits and Carbon Credits address 50% of global waste and 11% of methane emissions and serve as an important component in transitioning to a sustainable low-carbon, and inclusive circular economy.
+BOLD credits address 50% of global waste and 11% of methane emissions and are critical tools to transition to a regenerative, low-carbon and food-secure future.

 Group 1321314817.png